SreejithSanthosh/curvedSurface-LCS/README.md

-## FTLE on Curved Surface
-The code is part of the paper by S. Santhosh et al on computing FTLE for material flows on curved surfaces.

-The tutorials on how to use this code is described in the [documentation](https://sreejithsanthosh.github.io/FTLEhub)
+## Code to compute coherent structures for flows on curved surface
+Coherent structures offer a method to quantify the material transport and deformation properties of flows [1](https://www.annualreviews.org/content/journals/10.1146/annurev-fluid-010313-141322).
+This repo contains MATLAB code to compute coherent structures and Lagrangian deformation for flows on curved surface.
+Details regarding the method used to compute these quantities is given in the accompanying paper [S. Santhosh et al]().
+The tutorial on how to use this code is described in the [documentation](https://sreejithsanthosh.github.io/FTLEhub/docs/Tutorials/FTLECurvedSurface.html)

 ![FTLE Banner](Images/FTLEBanner.png)